 Understanding what types of questions your team receives gives you insight into where they’re spending their time.
 For example, you might find that response times are slow because the team spends a lot of time answering the same kinds of questions and have less time to spend resolving serious issues.

 Let’s say you sell products online and find that the majority of customer inquiries are about order, shipping, and delivery confirmation.
 These are easy questions to answer, but if support is overwhelmed with them, there’s less time left to help customers with questions about product features or issues.

 Over the course of a week or two, review your CRM database to identify question types, response times, and gather support team feedback.

 Responses to repetitive questions with short response times can be automated.
 Since customer details are stored in your CRM, very little effort is needed to merge unique customer information into an automated message template.
 Another option is to use our interactive customer journey bots.
-Use this automated feature to respond to customers quickly and to enhance the customer experience.
+Use this automated feature to respond to customers quickly and improve CX.

 Questions that require more work to provide answers — like questions about product features or how to manage a damaged product — should still be handled by customer support.
 The idea is that by automating easy to answer questions, the support team has more time to tackle difficult inquiries.